jayfeng20/spark-notes/Nodes/DataFrame vs Dataset.md

 operators on semi-structured data, use DataFrames or Datasets.
 • If your processing dictates relational transformations similar to SQL-like queries, use DataFrames.
-• If you want to take advantage of and benefit from Tungsten’s efficient serializa‐ tion with Encoders, , use Datasets.
+• If you want to take advantage of and benefit from Tungsten’s efficient serialization with Encoders, , use Datasets.
 • If you want unification, code optimization, and simplification of APIs across Spark components, use DataFrames.
 • If you are an R user, use DataFrames.